Klipsch T5 True Wireless

-That’s why we’ve been so excited to check out the company’s first fully wireless earbuds, the T5 True Wireless, ever since we first caught a glimpse of them at CES 2019.
-These are premium wireless buds, but just like all other Klipsch products, they aren’t designed as status symbols.
-The T5’s combination of awesome sound, 8 hours of battery life, and great style — including perhaps the best-looking charging case we’ve laid eyes on — makes them well worth the slight premium you’ll pay over the AirPods.
+The company’s first fully wireless earbuds, the T5 True Wireless, are premium wireless buds.
+But just like other Klipsch products, they aren’t designed as status symbols.
+The T5’s combination of awesome sound, 8 hours of battery life, and great style — including perhaps the best-looking charging case we’ve laid eyes on — makes them well worth the $40 premium you’ll pay over the AirPods.

 Fit and Finish

 Both in terms of physical design and literal heft, there is no more beautiful wireless charging case than the metallic enclosure that ships with the T5.
-A brushed metal job that looks like a fat Zippo lighter (a comparison that’s openly invited by the company itself, shipping our sample unit with an actual Zippo), the case is as heavy as a paperweight and nearly as satisfying as your grandpa’s lighter to open, with a weighty lid that pops up to reveal the earbuds inside (though we do wish the lid clicked when popping open).
+A brushed metal job that looks like a fat Zippo lighter (a comparison that’s openly invited by the company itself, shipping our sample unit with an actual Zippo), the case is as heavy as a paperweight and nearly as satisfying as your grandpa’s lighter to open, with a weighty lid that pops up to reveal the earbuds inside.

-We also noticed that, over time, the lid rubs a little on the back of the case creating some scratching on the finish, and we assume there will be more scratches to come, so be aware that the case likely won’t look sterling over the long haul.
+We also noticed that, over time, the lid rubs a little on the back of the case creating some scratching on the finish.
+We assume there will be more scratches to come, so be aware that the case likely won’t look sterling over the long haul.

 The earbuds themselves feature the same compact, ear-filling style we’ve seen from Samsung’s Galaxy Buds, Jabra’s Elite Active 65t, and others, foregoing bulky earpieces or the golf-tee design of Apple’s AirPods (and their many imitators).